 December 12 and 13, 2013, the 12th Assembly of Compendium Experts took place at the "Architekturzentrum" in Vienna (see the Vienna Agenda).
 It was held in the framework of the Austrian Presidency of the Committee of Ministers of the Council of Europe.
 The event contributed to the follow-up on the Ministerial Conference on Culture (Moscow, 15-16 April 2013) by offering an internal seminar and public forum on "Culture and Democracy in the Digital Era - Hopes and Threats", including keynotes of Snežana Samardžić-Marković (Director General II, Council of Europe), Oleksandr Butsenko (Development Center "Democracy through Culture", Ukraine) and Asu Aksoy (Istanbul Bilgi University, Turkey).

 At this event which brought together ca. 100 specialists, cultural policy makers, experts and practitioners from all over Europe worked to identify indicators on culture’s contribution to democracy and debated – based on empirical evidence or case-studies – controversial issues such as the conditions for cultural creation, innovation, and dissemination in the digital era, while considering the largest possible cultural access and participation.
-Main contributions and results of the seminar and public forum, which brought together ca. 100 specialists, will be available at this space in January 2014.

 In addition, the 2013 Assembly of Experts celebrated the 15th anniversary of the Compendium information and monitoring platform, which started 1998 under the auspices of the Culture Committee of the Council of Europe, at the time as an experiment with 7 country profiles.
 15 years later, nearly all countries subscribing to the European Cultural Convention are part of the Compendium 'community of practice', with the last few missing expected to join in the coming years.